 Peleton

 In a cycling race, the peloton travels at an average speed of 36 km/h.
-One competitor took 5 minutes to repair a puncture.
-How many kilometers per hour was his speed greater than the speed of the peloton when he caught up with him in 20 minutes?
-How long would it take him if the peloton immediately increased its speed to 40 km/h after the puncture?
+One competitor stopped for 5 minutes to repair a puncture.
+By how many kilometres per hour did his speed exceed the speed of the peloton when he caught up with it in 20 minutes?
+How long would it take him to catch up if the peloton immediately increased its speed to 40 km/h after he stopped?

 x = 9 km/h